 Middle-aged adults caring for their minor children and aging parents face more sandwich generation stress than ever before.
 As a result, family caregiving responsibilities consume more time than ever before.

 If you’re drowning in professional and home-life obligations, you’re not alone.
-One in seven adults between the ages of 40 and 59 care for children and an older generation simultaneously, according to the Pew Research Center.
+About a quarter of adults in the United States are part of the sandwich generation, according to the Pew Research Center.
+That means about 25% of us care for children and an older generation simultaneously.

 Managing sandwich generation stress can seem overwhelming and unending — but it can be manageable.
 Keep reading to learn ways to reduce sandwich generation stress and find more downtime.